What is femtosecond laser cataract surgery?

 Millions of Americans are affected by cataracts.
 This condition, which clouds the natural lens of the eye, is the result of protein accumulation that progresses over time.
 Cataract surgery provides patients with the clearer vision they need to enjoy an optimal quality of life.

-Laser cataract surgery is an advanced cataract surgery technique that utilizes femtosecond laser technology.
+Laser cataract surgery is a Premium Cataract Surgery technique that utilizes femtosecond laser technology.
 A femtosecond laser emits ultra-short bursts of energy at ultra-fast speed.
 This increases the precision and accuracy of various steps in cataract surgery, including the corneal incision, the anterior capsulotomy, and the fragmentation of the lens and cataract.
 It also can reduce mild astigmatism by making precise laser incisions on the corneal.

 What are the benefits of the femtosecond laser?